binkley/homebrewery-files/witch.md

   _This ain't easy.
 Talking to the powerful elsewhere is dangerous, but I need answers._

 - **Dream** <br>
-  Step into another&rsquo;s dreams for a chat &mdash; good or bad as a Witch chooses.
+  Step into another&rsquo;s dreams for a chat&mdash;good or bad as a Witch chooses.

 - **Scrying** <br>
   _Is that what you're up to?
 I knew it wasn't up to anything good._